 - The claims against Laurel Regional Hospital may not survive.
-They are based the doctor's failure to obtain informed consent, "approving" an "experiential procedure", and allowing non-medical staff in the operating room.
+They are based on the doctor's failure to obtain informed consent, "approving" an "experiential procedure," and allowing non-medical staff in the operating room.

 - Lawrence M. Kamhi: a New York-based interventional pain management specialist who does not appear to have an extensive history as an expert witness.